"Holding Court" John A. Macdonald Statue

 Is there a better way to signify the destruction of Canada than by tearing down the monuments of our founder?

-by Shane Hanthorn, about 4 years ago
+by Shane Hanthorn, over 5 years ago

 I think it's important to keep this statue for many reasons and I think that this new trend of 'cancel culture' as they call it, is extremely toxic and it all comes down to poor attitude.
 My roots here in Canada and in the county, both European and Native, date back as long as anybody's, and I think the problem that we really have here comes down to perspective and how we choose to look at things.
 When I see a monument of Sir John A, I don't see a monument representing a racist man who did things that we...
 Continue reading